lupyuen/pinetime-rust-mynewt/README.md

     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
     ```

+1. At the `Welcome to Rust!` prompt, press Enter to select the default option `1) Proceed with installation (default)`

 1. Enter into the Windows Ubuntu command prompt (not Windows Command Prompt):
     ```
     rustup update